Scheduled MonumentsEnglandBath City Walls

 What is Bath City Walls?

-Bath City Walls is a scheduled ancient monument comprising substantial remains of the defensive fortifications that surrounded the Roman town of Aquae Sulis from the late second century AD onwards.
+Bath City Walls is a scheduled ancient monument comprising the surviving defensive fortifications of the Roman city of Aquae Sulis.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007017.

 Who is responsible for protecting Bath City Walls?